-The WELS was co-hosted by the Minister of State for Power, the Union Secretary of Power and the Chair of the World Energy Council.
-Over 80 energy leaders and ministers from 30 countries met with representatives of the Government of India to exchange views with the WEC’s energy leaders’ community on critical and emerging issues facing the energy industry.
+The World Energy Leaders' Summit New Delhi was co-hosted by the Minister of State for Power, the Union Secretary of Power and the Chair of the World Energy Council.
+Over 80 energy leaders and ministers from 30 countries met with representatives of the Government of India to exchange views with the Council's energy leaders’ community on critical and emerging issues facing the energy industry.

 Christiana Figueres, Executive Secretary of the UN Framework Convention on Climate Change (UNFCCC) addressed the Summit by video.
-She told delegates: “The trilemma identified by the WEC is synonymous with addressing the challenge of climate change… The only way to address this triple challenge is to interlink the three parts of the solution: the international regulatory framework, national policy development, and private sector investment.”
+She told delegates: “The trilemma identified by the World Energy Council is synonymous with addressing the challenge of climate change… The only way to address this triple challenge is to interlink the three parts of the solution: the international regulatory framework, national policy development, and private sector investment.”

-Attendees were also given an exclusive preview of the results of the World Energy Issues Monitor 2012, the key findings of the World Energy Trilemma 2012 report and the World Energy Scenarios.
+Attendees were also given an exclusive preview of the results of the Issues Monitor 2012, the key findings of the World Energy Trilemma 2012 report and the World Energy Scenarios.

-The event was co-hosted by the Minister of Energy and Natural Resources of Turkey, Taner Yildiz and WEC’s Turkish National Member Committee, chaired by Süreyya Yücel Özden.
+The World Energy Leaders' Summit Istanbul was co-hosted by the Minister of Energy and Natural Resources of Turkey, Taner Yildiz, and Council's Turkish National Member Committee, chaired by Süreyya Yücel Özden.

-Leading energy decision-makers at the forum included: Farooq Abdullah, India’s Minister for New and Renewable Energy; Fabrizio Barbaso, the European Commission’s Deputy Director General for Energy; Ala Alizadeh, Senior Vice President of Candu Energy from Canada; Kirill Komarov, Deputy General Director of Global Business Development for Rosatom in Russia; and Johannes Teyssen, Chairman and CEO of E.ON and Vice Chair of WEC Europe.
+Leading energy decision-makers at the forum included: Farooq Abdullah, India’s Minister for New and Renewable Energy; Fabrizio Barbaso, the European Commission’s Deputy Director General for Energy; Ala Alizadeh, Senior Vice President of Candu Energy from Canada; Kirill Komarov, Deputy General Director of Global Business Development for Rosatom in Russia; and Johannes Teyssen, Chairman and CEO of E.ON and the Council's Vice Chair for Europe.